 Global Cancer Conversations

-This year marks the 50th anniversary of the National Cancer Act, which includes an explicit global mandate for NCI.
-This year also marks the 10th anniversary of the creation of a dedicated NCI Center for Global Health (CGH).
-These simultaneous anniversaries inspired us to create a new series called Global Cancer Conversations.
+2021 marked the 50th anniversary of the National Cancer Act, which includes an explicit global mandate for the NCI.
+2021 also marked 10 years since the NCI Center for Global Health was established.
+These simultaneous anniversaries inspired us to create the Global Cancer Conversations series.

-Global Cancer Conversations features informal, prerecorded interview-style discussions between CGH Director Dr. Satish Gopal and key leaders in cancer research and control who have contributed to the global oncology field.
-The discussions provide opportunities for thoughtful dialogue concerning significant past events, the current state, and achievements in global cancer research and control.
-It is an opportunity to reflect on historical events to inform and inspire future efforts.
+Global Cancer Conversations features informal, pre-recorded interview-style discussions between CGH Director Dr. Satish Gopal and prominent leaders in cancer research and control who have made significant contributions to the global oncology field.
+These discussions provide opportunities for thoughtful dialogue on pivotal past events, major achievements, and future advancements in the field – and for reflection to inspire future efforts.

 Episode 4: Adeeba Kamarulzaman, M.B.B.S., F.R.A.C.P., F.A.S.C.